 Bake Cakes- Pour cake batter into greased and floured 9- inch cake pans (or use my homemade cake release).
 Bake for about 25 minutes.
 Remove and cool for ten minutes IN the pan, then cool completely on a parchment paper lined wire rack (this keeps the cake from sticking).

 Frost the Cake- Make my homemade chocolate buttercream frosting and spread evenly over the cakes.

 - Grease and flour your pans so your cake is easy to remove.
 You can use shortening and flour or a baking spray for this.
 Distribute grease evenly throughout the bottom and sides of the pan.
 If using a spray, spray liberally.
 Add another layer of flour to ensure extra protection between the cake and the pan.
 Just grab a spoonful of flour and dust it gently over the pan.
 Then line your pans with parchment paper.

 - Use Wilton Bake Even Strips for even baking.
 These strips help your cake bake evenly with no crowns or cracked tops.
 They’re great to use for layer cake recipes.

-- Swap out coffee for an equal amount of water if you prefer.
+- Swap out coffee for an equal amount of hot water if you prefer.
 The coffee doesn’t change the flavor, it just enhances the chocolate flavor.

-Store this cake in an airtight container at room temperature for up to 5 days for best taste.
+Store this chocolate cake in an airtight container at room temperature for up to 5 days for best taste.
 If there’s still cake left after 5 days, you can freeze it!

+Make the chocolate cake as directed and enjoy a slice.
+Then you can freeze the rest of the cake by wrapping each slice in parchment paper and sliding into a freezer bag.
 You can freeze chocolate frosted cake for up to three months.
 When you get another hankering for some chocolate cake, thaw it at room temperature and enjoy!